sahilsobhani/turbo-sanity-start/README.md

 # Roboto Studio backend tech test

+## About Us

+Our mission at Roboto Studio is to create the best editorial experiences on the web using bleeding edge technology & artificial intelligence.
+We want to make the bleeding edge accessible to all, and to break down the barriers between developers, designers, and content creators.

 ## Welcome

 Congratulations on being selected for this tech test.
 This repository contains a tech test with three distinct implementation tasks designed to showcase your backend development skills with Next.js, Sanity CMS, and external API integrations.